World Epidemics and Global Stock Market Performance

 Major Central Bank Balance Sheets vs. Total Value of Global Stock and Bond Markets Are central banks creating bubbles?
 Image: Lohman Econometrics

-Median S&P 500 Stock Short Interest as % of Market Capitalization The median short interest in the S&P 500 remains at a low level, suggesting that market participants are generally optimistic or at least not strongly bearish about the future performance of the S&P 500.
+Median S&P 500 Stock Short Interest as % of Market Capitalization Short interest in the S&P 500 remains elevated.
+Risk appetite is holding up, but investors are keeping their guard up—using shorts more as a hedge than a sign of fear.
 Image: Goldman Sachs Global Investment Research